-(b) As at December 31, 2012, as further disclosed in Note 6, the Company has entered into ten shipbuilding contracts for the construction and acquisition of ten newbuild vessels.
-The total aggregate price for all ten newbuild vessels is \$953,740, payable in installments until their delivery, of which \$143,131 was paid during the year ended December 31, 2011, and \$181,198 was paid during the year ended December 31, 2012.
-The remaining balance as of December 31, 2012 of \$629,411 is payable as follows:
+(b) As at December 31, 2013, as further disclosed in Note 6, the Company has entered into three shipbuilding contracts for the construction and acquisition of three newbuild vessels.
+The total aggregate price for all three newbuild vessels is \$285,240, payable in installments until their deliveries.
+The remaining balance as of December 31, 2013 of \$57,048 is payable in 2014.